 Weaning is a stressful time for calves.
-This stress can contribute to reduced feed consumption, which means poor nutrition.
-It also can depress the immune system, leading to greater risk for sickness and death.
+This stress can contribute to reduced feed and water intake, which results in poor nutrition.
+The added stress of weaning can also depress the immune system, leading to greater risk for sickness and death.
 Any opportunity to reduce the stress of weaning has the opportunity to contribute to improved health and performance of calves, both during and after the weaning period.

 For fenceline weaning to be effective there are steps that need to be taken.

 - Place pairs in the pasture that the calves will be in following weaning so they become familiar with the fences and water in the pasture.

 - Upon weaning, place the cows in the pasture adjacent to the calves so they can see, hear and smell each other, but cannot nurse.

 - This may require some modifications to fences to ensure the cows and calves remain separated.